Hosting and bandwidth provided by MacAce.net.

 Photo Credit: Apple, Inc. (13-Inch MacBook Air, Right)

 However, there are internal configuration differences that merit evaluation.
-It also is worth noting that the "Early 2012" MacBook Air only is available for purchase by educational institutions, it is not available to the general public or even to individuals with an educational affiliation.
-Furthermore, this model only is available for educational institutions to purchase in minimum quantities of five for US$4995 (US$995 each).
+It also is worth noting that the "Early 2012" MacBook Air only was available for purchase by educational institutions, it was not sold to the general public or even to individuals with an educational affiliation.
+Furthermore, this model only was available for educational institutions to purchase in minimum quantities of five for US$4995 (US$995 each).

 For purposes of identification, EveryMac.com also can help one differentiate these models, too.